OpenLMIS/dev-ui/README.md

 - The current directory (most likely `/app`) is always included last (unless already specified in the config.json).

 ### Commands
-Here is a short list of all the commands you might need to know, these commands are built from smaller commands defined in `dev-ui/tasks` which you can reuse, overwrite, or repackage in your own build process (which you can modify by defining your own Gruntfile.
+Here is a short list of all the commands you might need to know.
+These commands are built from smaller commands defined in `dev-ui/tasks` which you can reuse, overwrite, or repackage in your own build process (which you can modify by defining your own Gruntfile).

 - `grunt` will call the follow commands `bower` `build` and `karma:unit`
 - `grunt build` will build the OpenLMIS-UI